yokai-san/Rum-Wars/README.md

   * The history section will be broken into 3 parts, explaining different aspects of rum's history.
 At the end of this section there is a link to the drinks page.
   * This section will be interesting and engaging, hopefully encouraging the user to continue reading, sharing the information and checking out the drinks page.

+* #### Types Section_
+  * This section will provide users with the different styles of rums, their origins, production and heritage.

 * #### _Drinks Section_
   * This section will provide users with a list of mixed drinks and cocktails containing rum.
   * The user will be given a recipe, along with a list of ingredients and steps on how to prepare the drink.